 Slippery Slope or Camel's Nose

 In one sense: if there are two points along a path with no significant difference between them, then all distances along the path are insignificant, so it doesn't matter how far we go.

 In the opposite sense: we dare not take a small number of steps, because that will necessarily lead to a large number of steps, and that will put us somewhere we don't want to be.

 The abortion debate, on both sides, makes constant use of this fallacy.

 A word is used in different senses, but the argument is dependent on the assumption that the two uses of the word are the same.

 Example: "Every man is free.
 Kibi is not a man, therefore Kibi is not free."
 (The first "man" means "human being," and the second means "male.")

 Example: "The human heart is unique, so heart transplants should be illegal."
 (The first "heart" is the mysterious seat of human emotions, the second is a blood pump.)

-Redefining a term, away from its usual meaning, to avoid a counter-example or counter-argument.
+A Definitional Dodge is redefining a term, away from its usual meaning, to avoid a counter-example or counter-argument.